Ehiremen26/Ehiremen26/README.md

 # Hi there 👋, my name is Ogieriakhi Ehiremen Franklyn

-I'm a software Engineer who wants to be a Full-Stack Developer
+I'm a Software Engineer who wants to be a Full-Stack Developer

 ##Skills: